RSree28/Access_rds_from-_instance/README.md

-# Access_rds_from_instance
+# Access_rds_from_instance_using_terraform
-This code illustrates provisioning  of RDS and accessing it with an instance.
+This terraform code illustrates provisioning of RDS and accessing it with an instance.